bentleymi/ta-webtools/README.md

 - `sleep`: Time to sleep between requests in seconds (when processing multiple events)
 - `proxy`: Proxy URL to use for requests
 - `proxy_auth`: Proxy authentication in format username:password
+- `dryrun`: Run the command in test mode without invoking the curl request

 #### Security Notes
 - All URIs must use HTTPS protocol
-- SSL verification is enforced for Splunk Cloud compatibility
+- SSL verification is enforced for Splunk Cloud environments

 #### Output Fields
 The command adds the following fields to your events: